Yarn of a Cargo of Human Bones: The New York Times (Dec 23, 1924)

 After Waterloo, the bones of the dead – Wellington’s Britons and Napoleon’s French and Blücher’s Prussians – were freighted back to Hull to use as fertilizer for England’s green and pleasant land, military mulch from the 1815 battlefields which also yielded fresh teeth to be reused as dentures for the living.

-Research by Joe Turner in March 2015 based on archival news reports also revealed credible evidence that an international bone trade did in fact exist during the 19th century.
-According to Agtzidis, France was pro-Turkish during the period in question so therefore it would not have been an ethical issue for the French to purchase the bones of dead Greeks and Armenians for industrial use.
+Research by Joe Turner in March 2015 based on archival news reports also revealed credible evidence that an international bone trade existed in the 19th century.
+According to Agtzidis, France was pro-Turkish during the period in question so it would not have been an ethical issue for the French to purchase the bones of dead Greeks and Armenians for industrial use.
 A New York Times article of December 23, 1924 wrote:

 Marseilles is excited by a weird story of the arrival in that port of a ship flying the British flag and named the Zan carrying a mysterious cargo of 400 tons of human bones consigned to manufacturers there.
 The bones are said to have been loaded at Mudania on the Sea of Marmora and to be the remains of the victims of massacres in Asia Minor.
 In view of the rumors circulating it is expected that an inquiry will be instigated.

-About the load in question, the French newspaper Midi published a news report titled A Mournful Load in which it stated:
+The French newspaper Midi published a news report titled Cargaison funèbre (A Mournful Load) in which it stated:

 There is much debate happening at present in Marseille about the forthcoming arrival aboard the cargo ship Zan of a cargo of human remains which is transporting 400 tonnes of human remains for the industries in Marseilles.
 These human remains are coming from Armenian massacre camps in Turkey and from Asia Minor in particular.